 In addition, shipping address is one of the identifiers most likely to block legitimate transactions, as people do tend to move from time to time.
 Blocking a shipping address may stop a particular fraudster, but as soon as they find a new apartment, you'll be blocking a potential customer instead.

 As with many anti-fraud tools, blacklists are good at stopping the lazy, low-effort fraudsters cold.
 The dedicated cyber criminals aren’t likely to be thwarted.

 The other problem with fraud blacklists can be even more dangerous to merchants.
 If you start using a fraud blacklist, you’ll start seeing orders getting blocked in real time—that’s proof that the blacklist is doing something.
 However, unless you closely examine each blocked transaction, you won’t know for sure if they were fraudsters or legitimate customers.

-You might think that shipping addresses are specific enough to block safely, but fraudsters often request delivery to the same reshippers, office blocks, and apartment buildings as your regular customers.
+You might think that shipping addresses are specific enough to block safely, at least in the short term, but fraudsters often request delivery to the same re-shippers, office blocks, and apartment buildings as your regular customers.

 Before implementing any fraud blacklist, you have to look at its filtering criteria and consider the potential impact it might have on your existing customer base.